Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Yes!
 I liked finding out who you *really* are!
 And you did *not* disappoint!"
 Regaari chittered.
 "Nothing shows you a man’s character better than how he faces certain defeat.
 Or pain, or suffering... any of that."

-"And if kicking me silly happens to be a little… I dunno… fun?"
+"And if kicking me silly happens to be a little...
+I dunno... fun?"

 "What a terrible burden I must bear."
 Regaari chittered again.
 "Food?!
 Have you ever had salted Mufu?"